dsuarezf/deploying-on-cloud-services/README.md

 it is mandatory to use Maven, and therefore, have a proper `pom.xml` project file in place.

+The first thing before deploying the service is to create a project by using the Google Cloud console.
+Once the project is created we can get its id to configure the SDK locally by typing:

+    gcloud app create --project=<project-id>

+It asks you to choose the region to deploy your application and that's all.

+To see the available projects and their IDs:

+    gcloud projects list

+To specify a project to deploy on, type:

+    gcloud config set project <project-id>

 To deploy the application just type:

     gcloud app deploy